cwhite911/FOSS4GNA-2025-workshop/workshop/part_2_addons/Addon_Structure.md

 GRASS provides a standardized way to define these using the [standard Parser Options][grass_parser] standard option structure.

-#### Description and Keywords
+#### Tool Metadata

-We define the module's description and keywords using special comments that are parsed by GRASS when the module is run.
+We define the module's metadata with a description and keywords using special comments that are parsed by GRASS when the module is run.
 For example:

 ```python
 # %module